David Gregory (journalist): Glenn Greenwald and Edward Snowden

 On June 23, 2013, David Gregory posed a question to journalist Glenn Greenwald that The Washington Post described as a "gotcha inquiry" containing "a veiled accusation of federal criminal wrongdoing, very much in the tradition of 'how long have you been beating your wife'".
 According to the Los Angeles Times, "Gregory's question disguised a loaded assumption" that Greenwald aided and abetted NSA leaker Edward Snowden before asking: "[W]hy shouldn't you, Mr. Greenwald, be charged with a crime?"
 Greenwald responded vigorously in objection to the question.
 The accusation itself became a news story.
 The New York Times said, "If you tease apart his inquiry, it suggests there might be something criminal in reporting out important information from a controversial source."
 The Poynter Institute wrote, "The obvious defense is that he was merely asking a question that evinced a viewpoint advanced by U.S. Rep. Peter King and Washington Post columnist Marc Thiessen—that publishing secrets is law-breaking."
 Opinion columnist Frank Rich called Gregory's charges "preposterous," questioning Gregory's own journalistic credentials and asking why he didn't also make similar accusations against Washington Post reporter Barton Gellman, who also published Snowden's leaks.

 Personal life

 Since June 2000, Gregory has been married to Beth Wilkinson, a Methodist.
 Wilkinson is a former federal prosecutor, former Fannie Mae executive vice president, general counsel and corporate secretary, and a lawyer representing four of Hillary Clinton's closest aides in the FBI's investigation of Clinton's email scandal.
 They met while Gregory was covering the Oklahoma City bombing as a reporter and Wilkinson was serving as prosecutor on the case.
 They have three children.

+In 2020, he and his wife donated $1.5 million to McLean School of Maryland for the establishment of the Athletics, Coaching, and Mentoring Program.
+This program delivers research-based and educational approaches through coaching.

 Gregory wrote How's Your Faith?, a book about his spiritual journey with Judaism, being born to interfaith parents and his marriage to a Christian.
 It was released in September 2015.